open-telemetry/opentelemetry-python-contrib/README.md

 **Please note** that these libraries are currently in _beta_, and shouldn't generally be used in production environments.

-Unless explicitly stated otherwise, any instrumentation here for a particular library is not developed or maintained by the authors of such library.
+nless explicitly stated otherwise, any instrumentation here for a particular library is not developed or maintained by the authors of such library.

 The
 [`instrumentation/`](https://github.com/open-telemetry/opentelemetry-python-contrib/tree/main/instrumentation)